AuDigitalHealth/ci-medicare-records/pages/_includes/immunization-air-intro.md

 #### Immunization Australian Immunisation Register  *[[Draft](http://hl7.org/fhir/stu3/valueset-publication-status.html)]*
-The purpose of this profile is to define a representation of vaccination information from the Australian Immunisation Register.

 #### Usage Scenarios
 The following are the overarching usage scenarios this profile is intended to support: